dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 q = q.view(b, m, n_h, d_h).transpose(1, 2)
 ```

 Now apply the RoPE rotations to the query and key representations.
-Use the utility function `apply_rotary_pos_emb` provided in the code skeleton and just provide the `position_embedding` that you received as an input to `forward`.
+Use the utility function `apply_rotary_pos_emb` provided in the code skeleton and just provide the `rope_rotations` that you received as an input to `forward`.
 The utility function returns the modified query and key representations.

 **Sanity check step 1.**
 Create an untrained MHA layer.
 Create some 3-dimensional tensor where the last dimension has the same size as `hidden_size`, as you did in the previous sanity checks.
 Apply the MHA layer with what you have implemented so far and make sure it does not crash.
 (It is common to see errors related to tensor shapes here.)